 Current research shows that while 81-89% of patients who have had a TKA are satisfied postoperatively, there is room to improve patient satisfaction by providing further education preoperatively.
 While research cannot agree on a single, specific variable that influences patient dissatisfaction, a review of the literature shows that patients repeatedly note their “unmet expectations” as a factor that negatively influences their satisfaction.
 Research has also shown that the patient satisfaction scale created by Mahomed, Gandhi, Daltroy, and Katz (2011) is a reliable and validated tool for assessing patients’ satisfaction after undergoing a total knee.

 Nurse practitioners can be utilized preoperatively to provide education to patients regarding realistic expectations and expected outcomes.
 This study’s aim is to compare the 12-week postoperative satisfaction scores of patients undergoing primary TKA to determine if preoperative teaching by a nurse practitioner improves postoperative satisfaction.

 White, Jennifer A., "Improving Patient Satisfaction after Primary Total Knee Arthroplasty Using Nurse Practitioner-Driven Preoperative Education" (2015).
-Doctoral Theses.
+Doctor of Nursing Practice Scholarly Projects.
 13.